 There is a clear link between sustainable building strategies, health and wellbeing.
 Procurement needs to play its part in building a healthier nation and healthcare construction seems an obvious place to start.

 Another key issue is where services are delivered.
-Expanded community and primary care could mean fewer emissions-creating journeys to outpatient facilities in hospitals.
+Expanded community and primary care could mean fewer emission-creating journeys to outpatient facilities in hospitals.
 Proposed new and expanded community facilities must be included in urgent actions to make healthcare Net Zero Carbon.